pauwow/VScan/README.txt

     - Upload .csv/.xlsx

 -- Step 6:
-    - Input the Number of Top Cards and Top Cashiers to be Generated
+    - Input the Number of Top Cards and/or Top Cashiers to be Generated

 -- Step 7:
-    - Input password for encryption
+    - Check box for encryption or not

 -- Step 8:
-    - Click Run
+    - Click Generate Report